14 Powerful Frugal Living Tips Average Middle-Class Americans Need To Start Doing Right Away

 Find out if broken items can be fixed before discarding or replacing them.
 You can learn a few repair skills for your torn clothes, broken chairs, leaky faucets, or loose screws on your electronics.
 That saves money and extends the item’s lifespan.

-Shop For Items Off-Season
+Shop for Items Off-Season

 Shopping off-season allows you to enjoy great discounts on things you’d find expensive in season.
 For example, you can find quality winter clothes for less in the summer.
 Some vegetables and fresh produce are more affordable in season than in the off-season.
 Knowing what to shop for in which season will help you save some bucks.

-Find Ways to Reduce or Save on Your Commute
+Find Ways To Reduce or Save On Your Commute

-Make Your Meals At Home and Shop for Groceries
+Make Your Meals at Home and Shop for Groceries

-Frequent takeouts and dining may seem convenient, but they waste much money that could go into your retirement savings or other essential purchases.
-If you’d rather not cook daily, shop for groceries once every two weeks and batch-cook your meals.
+If you’d rather not cook daily, shop for groceries once every two weeks, and batch-cook your meals.
 Batch cooking saves you money and reduces the need to think of what you’ll eat or cook when you get home.

 Negotiate Your Bills